serverless/serverless/docs/providers/spotinst/guide/README.md

 If you have questions, join the [chat in gitter](https://gitter.im/serverless/serverless) or [post over on the forums](https://forum.serverless.com/)

-## Enjoy Spotinst Functions' Core Benfits
+## Enjoy Spotinst Functions' Core Benefits

 1. Multi-Cloud Deployments  (50+ Locations!)
 2. 50-80% Cost Reduction (via Spot Prices)